-HR training providers help business owners and their management staff understand and apply best human resources practices, comply with labor law, and avoid expensive lawsuits.
-HR training classes can be held locally or taken online, allowing managers and business owners to complete at their own pace.
+HR training providers help business owners and their management staff understand and apply best human resources practices, comply with labor laws, and avoid expensive lawsuits.
+HR training classes can be held locally or online, allowing managers and business owners to complete them at their own pace.
 Some also provide onsite HR compliance training for all staff.

 We looked at five of the best HR training options that covered the range of features for small business HR training needs in terms of ease of use, content covered, and available training delivery options.

 |SHRM||Labor law compliance; the HR Body of Knowledge; HR certification in multiple content areas, such as benefits.
 Both online and classroom-based training available with some local options.|

 |HR.Com||Self-paced HR training delivered online with short webinars and live webcasts.|

 |HRCI||HR certification preparation and HR testing prep tools (HRCI and SHRM work in close partnership to train and provide HR certification credentials).
 Training provided online as well as in classroom seminars.|